dmitiiv/stylelint-detect-unused-selectors/README.md

 ## Concepts

-`stylelint-no-unused-selectors` is a [stylelint](https://github.com/stylelint/stylelint) rule to disallow unused CSS selectors.
+`stylelint-detect-unused-selectors` is a [stylelint](https://github.com/stylelint/stylelint) rule to disallow unused CSS selectors.

 It works best with component-oriented applications where views are built on top of a lot of small components, each of which contains a template file (e.g., jsx or tsx) and its corresponding scoped CSS file (e.g., CSS Modules or PostCSS with BEM).